jedipunkz/discord-exporter/README.md

 ## Metrics
 - discord_members_count: The number of members in the Discord server
 - discord_message_count: The number of messages in each channel

-## Note
-This exporter adheres to Discord's API rate limits.
-If you have a large number of channels or messages, it may not be possible to retrieve all messages at once.